Nine years finding the missing wires.

 Frontend

-Next.js app that shows how I handle data fetching, caching, loading states, and error paths with SWR and a clear quality setup.
+Next.js app showing data fetching, caching, loading states, and error paths with SWR and a complete quality setup.

 Next.jsSWRTypeScriptTesting